microsoft/AzureMonitorCommunity/Azure Services/Azure Operator Distributed Services/README.md

 ## Alert Rules

-The `Alerts` subfolder contains ARM templates and associated parameter files which can be run to create alert rules.
+The `Alerts` ARM templates subfolder contains ARM templates and associated parameter files which can be run to create alert rules.

 **templates** - Contains ARM templates for use in deploying [alert rule types](https://docs.microsoft.com/en-us/azure/azure-monitor/alerts/alerts-types).